 openssl-libs to be installed on the system since it provides some very important cryptographic libraries.

-If you order a Linux VPS with us you will have all these packages installed on your server.
+If you order a CentOS VPS Hosting with us you will have all these packages installed on your server.
 If not, you will need to install them manually.

 For that purpose you can use the following command: